 View Map | Cost: Free

-Carrie Chapman Catt, a former Iowa school teacher and principal, possessed astonishing skills of organization, diplomacy, strategy and oratory.
-She brought all these gifts to her work for woman suffrage.
-Susan B. Anthony, president of the National American Woman Suffrage Association, recognized how Catt’s talents and leadership ability would bring enormous value to the NAWA if she succeeded Anthony as president.
-Thus, in 1900, Anthony personally passed the president’s gavel to Catt, whose 1915 “Winning Plan” for the Vote is now legendary.
-Six months before ratification of the 19th Amendment, in August 19020, Catt founded the League of Women Voters, to educate women to be independent, politically-informed citizens.
+Before Carrie Chapman Catt, an Iowa school teacher, principal and superintendent of schools, was 30 years old, she began the work for which she is most known: a leader for woman suffrage.
+But Catt’s life must also be defined by her advocacy for international peace. she possessed astonishing skills of organization, diplomacy, strategy and oratory.
+In little over ten years, she succeeded Susan B Anthony, “Mother of the Cause” as president of the National American Woman Suffrage Association and “Mother of the Cause.” n 1900, Anthony personally passed the president’s gavel to Catt, whose 1915 “Winning Plan” for the Vote is now legendary.
+Six months before ratification of the 19th Amendment, in August 1920, Catt founded the League of Women Voters, to educate women to be independent, politically-informed citizens.

 (After registering, you will receive a confirmation email containing additional information about joining the meeting.
 If this is the first time you have attended a Zoom event, you may be directed to download the Zoom app.
 You do NOT need a Zoom account to attend.)